Oblomov/clinfo/README.md

 as I feel adding more dependencies for such a simple program would be excessive.
 Simply running `make` at the project root should work.

+## macOS support (with PoCL)

+You can simply run `make` or `make POCL=0` if you want to build clinfo with the default OpenCL Framework provided by Apple.
+If you want to use PoCL instead, run `make POCL=1`.

 ## Android support

 ### Local build via Termux